christianalfoni/Protos/README.md

 ```

 ### Creating a prototype
 As discussed in the article, this library takes the approach that native JavaScript does.
-First building a prototype of your object, then expose a constructor that holds an instance of the prototype as its own prototype.
+First building a prototype of your object, then expose a constructor that holds an instance of the prototype on the its prototype property.
 To build such a structure do the following:

 ```javascript
 var MyObject = Protos('MyObject', function () {